Lumavate-Team/documentation/docs/2-development.rst

       The navigation sidebar links to the Widget, Microservice, or Component-set Library page.

 #.
-Inside the tool library page, you will have the option to add a new container or edit an existing one.
+Inside the tool Library page, you will have the option to add a new container or edit an existing one.

    a) To add a new container: